L00L entanglement and the twisted quantum eraser: Experiment

+In order to create a radial mode entangled state, we next replace the vortex phase plate shown in Fig.~\ref{fig:setup}b with an SLM displaying a computer-generated hologram for a radial LG mode with index $p=1$.
+Analogous to the previous case, the two-photon state is now entangled across the fundamental Gaussian mode and the $p=1$ mode by simply replacing the $\ell$ with $p$ in Eq.~\eqref{eqn:l00l_state}.
 Since we are using an SLM to generate this state, the experimental setup needs to be modified to allow for the SLM to be used in reflection rather than transmission as for the VPP (not shown in simplified setup in Fig.~\ref{fig:setup}).
 Once the radial mode hologram is implemented, two-photon coherence is found again by searching for a HOM dip.
 Again, we employ computer-generated holography to create phase masks corresponding to superposition measurements in the $p=0$ and $p=1$ subspace.
 Finally, we perform projective measurements in all MUBs of this two-dimensional subspace and reconstruct the state using quantum state tomography in the same manner as above.